UX Design & Webflow Agency NYC | Composite Global

 Holding & Interest Requirements

-Holding Requirements: Security deposits must be held by the landlord/property manager in a trust account at a bank, trust company, savings and loan association, or credit union located in the state of Washington or with an escrow agent licensed in Washington state.
+Holding Requirements: Security deposits must be held by the landlord/property manager in a trust account at a bank, trust company, savings and loan association, or credit union located in Washington or with a Washington-licensed escrow agent.

-Interest on Deposits: Washington state law does not currently require landlords to pay interest to tenants on security deposits.
+Interest on Deposits: Washington state law does not currently require landlords/property managers to pay interest to tenants on security deposits.

 Deposit Refunds